Illinois Association of Chiefs of Police Illinois Law Enforcement Accreditation Program

 DIRECT COSTS:

-Agencies that applied for or received accreditation or reaccreditation before January 1, 2019, will not begin paying the annual fee until the year of their next reaccreditation occurs.
+Agencies that applied for or received accreditation or reaccreditation before Jan.
+1, 2025, will begin paying the new annual fees during the year of their next reaccreditation.

 Agency on-site assessment expenses will be for lodging and food for the assessors.
 There are no travel fees, per diems or assessor stipends.
 The award ceremony will be at a site chosen by the agency.